Shinonoi Line: History

 The Shinonoi to Nishijo section opened in 1900, and was extended via Matsumoto to Shiojiri in 1902.

 The Shiojiri to Matsumoto section was double-tracked between 1961 and 1965, with the Tazawa to Akashina section double-tracked in 1966.
 The Akashina to Nishijo section was also double-tracked, but the original line was decommissioned in 1988.

 The Shiojiri to Matsumoto section was electrified in 1964/5, and extended to Shinonoi in 1973, CTC signalling being commissioned on the entire line the previous year.

+Station numbering was introduced on the Nagano area from February 2025, with Shinonoi Line stations numbered using the prefix "SN".
+Numbers increase towards Shinonoi.